2022/23 | Conestoga College

 Attendance and Student Success Strategies

 In view of the learning complexities of the PN Program, it is imperative that students attend all classes and clinical placement as scheduled.
+The program is approved by the College of Nurses of Ontario, and they require students to apply their learning, not just pass tests.
+Application of the required learning takes place in class, labs and placement.
 Students who are absent from class or field placement place themselves in academic jeopardy in meeting the learning objectives as stipulated by the program.

-Students are expected to arrive on time for classroom, lab, clinical and community experiences.
+All students are expected to arrive on time for classroom, lab, clinical, work-integrated learning and community experiences.
 Repeated late arrivals may result in a Progress Note.

 The following procedure sets out expectations and implications should you miss an evaluation: